 What Is a Silicone Scrubber?

-As Dr. Wu explains it, the silicone tips grab onto dirt and oil to draw them out of your pores.
-Because you have cleansed and exfoliated the physical skin barrier, this process helps active ingredients penetrate better.
+As Wu explains it, the silicone tips grab onto dirt and oil to draw them out of your pores.
+Because you have cleansed and exfoliated the physical skin barrier, this process is meant to help active ingredients penetrate better.
 She recommends an automatic scrubber over the manual one, because high speed vibrations will create a mechanical movement that’s more effective.

 Plus, it can be the best option for cleansing after wearing a full face of makeup or if you have a lot of products on your face.
-“The scrubber can create a better lather to help remove all that dirt and oil,” says Dr. Clay.
-They are also typically hypoallergenic, odor resistant, and anti-bacterial—meaning there’s less chance of it transferring something foreign onto your skin.
+“The scrubber can create a better lather to help remove all that dirt and oil,” says Clay.
+They are also typically hypoallergenic, odor resistant, and anti-bacterial—depending on the brand—meaning there should be less chance of it transferring something foreign onto your skin.

 Silicone Scrubbers Versus Other Cleansing Methods